The LAM-HTGTS platform

 A long-term focus is to further develop/adapt this platform for basic research and translational studies

-Key HTGTS feature: Readily detectable frequent DSBs
+Key feature: Readily detectable frequent DSBs

 From on-target (red) and off-target (blue/green) Cas9:gRNA endonuclease bait DSBs (Frock et al., 2015).
 Nearly any recurrent DSB site can be used.